Infected Mushroom: Members

 Erez Eisen was born on 8 September 1980 in Qiryat Yam, Israel.
 He began classical musical training at a young age, learning to play the organ at the age of four and studying classical piano at the Haifa Conservatory from the age of eight.
-Eisen became involved with computerized music at age 11, beginning with Impulse Tracker and later moving to more advanced musical composition software.
+Eisen later became involved with computerized music, beginning with Impulse Tracker and later moving to more advanced musical composition software.

 Eisen had collaborated with DJ Jörg and other notable psytrance artists by the age of 18, and has released three albums and many singles under other psytrance monikers, including Shidapu and Shiva Shidapu.

 Amit Duvdevani was born on 7 November 1974 in Israel and has a similar musical background as Eisen.
 He started to play classical piano at age seven and continued to do so for nine years.
 He then progressed to heavy metal music and punk rock.
 Duvdevani played keyboards and wrote most of the material for the Haifa punk rock band Enzyme—he attended his first trance party in 1991.

 Duvdevani was conscripted into the Israel Defense Forces, where he was first nicknamed, "Duvdev".
 After he finished his conscription in Israel, Duvdevani lived in India for a year, primarily in the Indian state of Goa.
 Duvdevani later collaborated with a member of Shiva Shidapu on four tracks, but they were never released.